ymg1114/pytorch-ppo-seed-rl/README.md

 ## Caution!
 High CPU usage limits the scalability of worker nodes.

-Learning Environmen is limited to the discrete action space of `CartPole-v1`.
+Learning Environment is limited to the discrete action space of `CartPole-v1`.

 ## How to run
 `python main.py run_master`